 Move the skillet to the stove and spread the butter on its inside sides and bottom.
 Pour in the mix.
 Turn off the burner.

-Increase the oven temperature to 475 degrees.
-Bake about 27 minutes.
+Increase the oven temperature to 450 degrees.
+Bake 25 to 30 minutes.

 Recipe serves 8.